Skip to main content

 This endpoint is designed for scenarios where you need to gradually introduce mTLS into your workflow.
 Here's how it behaves:

-- If an invalid or unsigned certificate is provided, the connection is rejected to prevent unauthorized access.
+• If an invalid or unsigned certificate is provided, the connection is rejected.

-- If no certificate is presented, the server defaults to a standard TLS connection, providing open access like the Standard SSL Access endpoint.
+• If no certificate is presented, the server defaults to a standard TLS connection.

-This mode is especially useful for transitioning systems or testing environments where not all clients are configured for mTLS but may need to adopt it over time.
+This mode is useful for transitioning systems where some clients are ready for mTLS while others are not.

 3. Strict Mutual TLS